Neurology

 Indications

-• Symptomatic individual without family history (de novo or unknown family).
+• Symptomatic individual without known family history (de novo mutation rare; consider unknown paternity, early death of parent before manifestation).

-Method: PCR for CAG repeat expansion in HTT gene.
+Method: PCR-based CAG repeat sizing in HTT gene (blood sample).

 Interpretation